xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 ## Important Notes
 1. QDLink will be disabled as it clashes with Android Auto wired.
 In case you need QDLink, Uninstall script will re-enable it.
 2. It's recommended to disable notification of some apps such as Android Auto and Spotify.
-3. If hou installed apps with any method other than this Installation Script, please DO NOT PROCEED with this scripts. the Installation / Uninstallation script WILL NOT WORKS as it was installed with different method, it's not compatible.
+3. If hou installed apps with any method other than this Installation Script, please DO NOT PROCEED with this scripts.
+The Installation / Uninstallation script WILL NOT WORKS as it was installed with different method, it's not compatible.

 ## TODO
 - Optimization of ATLAS